To get started quickly with Commander, here are the main tasks:

 - Repeat steps 4-7 for each managed system.

-Now you're ready to configure the service request process.
+Once you've performed the initial configuration steps on the Getting Started page for each of your managed systems, you're ready to configure the service request process.
 Go to Help > Getting Started with Cloud Automation for an overview of the steps involved in setting up Commander.

 - Configure Organization Quotas